List of Slayers characters: Phil Saillune

 Before the events of Slayers, Lina had helped Phil when he was the target of other assassination attempts.
 The culprit was Randionne, Phil and Chris' younger brother, who was killed in the incident by someone other than Lina.
-Also before the series, Phil's eldest daugther, Gracia Ul Naga Saillune, set out on a sojourn after his wife was killed, and now calls herself "Naga the White Serpent".
+Also before the series, Phil's eldest daughter, Gracia Ul Naga Saillune, set out on a sojourn after his wife was killed, and now calls herself "Naga the White Serpent".
 Possibly due to his wife's death and Gracia's absence, Phil is very close with and protective of his youngest daughter Amelia.
 Like Amelia, her father has a strong belief in justice, and he is also a pacifist.
 However, if Phil sees something he believes to be unjust, he will not hesitate to use force.
 Unlike most of the Saillune royal family, Phil has no magical powers, but his brute strength is sufficient to destroy lesser demons.